IsmaDevs/Clase04_C-Sharp/README.md

 # Clase04_C-Sharp
-Functions with C#
+Functions

 - IMPORTANT

 This code is valid for console applications.
 Not for WindowsForms.
 ---
-How to make two-dimensional arrays with C#
+This class shows how to perform functions in C#